-- May take a few minutes, but gathers a few personal details (like DOB) so output is more accurate.
+- May take a few minutes but gathers a few personal details (like DOB) so the output is more accurate.

 - Can select where you are in the retirement process: saving for, pre-retirement, or retired.
 Can set a different retirement age between you and your spouse.
 Can add in certain special circumstances, such as paying for college for somebody.

-- Calculates amount of life insurance you should have.
+- Calculates the amount of life insurance you should have.

 - Lots of reading.

 - The rate of return range you may select from is -20% to 20% in .25% increments.
 Quite a wide range (possibly unrealistic), as the economic time period you invest in, has more impact on your rate of return than almost anything else.

 - For pensions, it doesn’t look like you can specify payout type: single life, 100% to survivor, etc.